SHELL GREEN CEMETERY

 - Identified Casualties:

-The Anzac and Sulva cemeteries are first signposted from the left hand junction of the Eceabat - Bigali Road.
+The Anzac and Suvla cemeteries are first signposted from the left hand junction of the Eceabat - Bigali Road.
 From this junction you travel into the main Anzac area.
 After 9.4 km's you will encounter a right turn onto a rough track 510 metres in length which leads to the cemetery.
 Shell Green was a sloping cottonfield on the seaward side of Bolton's Ridge.
 The cemetery is on the edge of a steep slope overlooking the sea.

+The Cemetery is permanently open and may be visited at any time.
 The location of this site makes wheelchair access impossible.

 The eight month campaign in Gallipoli was fought by Commonwealth and French forces in an attempt to force Turkey out of the war, to relieve the deadlock of the Western Front in France and Belgium, and to open a supply route to Russia through the Dardanelles and the Black Sea.